leon0116/Data-Mining/README.md

 # Data-Mining
-This is the results of my machine learning practices.
+This is a file for my machine learning practice.